gwpy/gwpy/docs/spectrum/index.rst

    io

-.. _pdpy-frequencyseries-plot:
+.. _pydischarge-frequencyseries-plot:

 ============================
 Plotting a `FrequencySeries`
 ============================

-.. currentmodule:: pdpy.frequencyseries
+.. currentmodule:: pydischarge.frequencyseries

-Similary to the :class:`~pdpy.timeseries.TimeSeries`, the `FrequencySeries` object comes with its own :meth:`~FrequencySeries.plot` method, which will quickly construct a :class:`~pdpy.plot.Plot`:
+Similary to the :class:`~pydischarge.timeseries.TimeSeries`, the `FrequencySeries` object comes with its own :meth:`~FrequencySeries.plot` method, which will quickly construct a :class:`~pydischarge.plot.Plot`:

 .. plot::
    :context: